 With high blood sugar, a person has an increased risk of getting additional wear and tear on the joints and in turn, ailments like osteoarthritis.
 Hence, KEEP your blood sugar within normal levels and if you are a person who is prone to getting high blood sugar, you should be very AWARE of this for the sake of your knees and other joints.

 Perhaps you’ve planned to lose some weight for reasons that may be connected to simply living a healthier life.
 Yes, an ideal body weight can provide you with a healthy lifestyle but also minimize the STRESS of excessive weight on the joints, including such weight on the KNEES!

 Hence, don’t become overweight.
 If you’re currently at your ideal weight – GREAT JOB!
 If you have some pounds to lose – you can GET THERE!
 If you are overweight, discover healthy ways to begin to lose the weight TODAY and this can help you stop damaging your knees.

 Your joint cartilage buckles under excess weight and excess fat can create changes in the durability or strength of the surrounding cartilage.
-The extra pounds a person carries also adds up to multiple pounds of pressure on the knees and as much as 3 times for each excess pound when we walk or as much as 10 times for each excess pound when we run .
+The extra pounds a person carries also adds multiple pounds of pressure on the knee, as much as 3 times for each excess pound when we walk or 10 times for each excess pound when we run .
 That’s a lot of extra pounds of pressure our joints do NOT need!